While we could name 1,000 things to do in Ireland, here are the top ten things to do before you kick the bucket!

 Every year a tragic walk is recreated when hundreds of starving Irish peasants in Mayo had to walk 12 miles in desperate conditions to seek relief.
 Many women and children died along the way and a Famine cross remembers their sacrifice.

-After all the history time to enjoy a pint and where better than at the home of the Black Stuff.
-A fun tour well worth taking to finish up your bucket list trip!
+After all the history time to enjoy a pint and where better than at the home of the Black Stuff?
+This a fun tour well worth taking to finish up your bucket list trip!

 Got some ideas?
 Compile your own bucket list in the comment section below and let us know what are your must-dos in Ireland.